Refinitiv/Real-Time-SDK/ema/Examples/Training/100_Series_Examples/101__MarketPrice__QosPriority/ReadMe.txt

 The 101__MarketPrice__QosPriority showcases opening and processing of a single OMM item with a specified priority and desired Quality of Service.
-While processing received messages, this application simply prints them out to the screen.
+While processing received messages, this application simply prints them to the screen.

 Detailed Description
 ====================

-the 101__MarketPrice__QosPriority implements the following high-level steps:
+101__MarketPrice__QosPriority implements the following high-level steps:

-+ Implements the OmmConsumerClient class in an AppClient
++ Implements an OmmConsumerClient class in an AppClient
-  - overrides desired methods
+  - Overrides desired methods
 + Instantiates an AppClient object to receive and process item messages
 + Instantiates and modifies an OmmConsumerConfig object
   - Sets the username to "user"